 Before you travel

 If you are considering using another mobile plan, make sure that your mobile phone is ‘unlocked’, since they are sometimes ‘locked’ so that they can only be used with your mobile service provider that sold it to you.
 In this case, enquire about having your mobile phone unlocked before you leave – this may take a couple of days, and there might be a charge.
 You should also make sure that your phone will work in other countries.
-Older models of mobile phones sold in North America (and some other regions) sometimes operate on different frequencies which may not work when you travel, so research this carefully before you travel.
+Older models of mobile phones sometimes operate on frequencies which may not work when you travel out of your home country, so research this carefully before you travel.

 Some smartphones support having two SIMs installed at once, which allows you the option to keep your usual phone number “alive” so you can receive calls or voice mail, while still taking advantage of local calling and data use at your destination, however watch out for escalating costs and complexity!
 You can also buy a dedicated Hotspot device, which allows you to create your own local WIFI network.
 This can be handy to connect your family’s other users all under one data plan while keeping costs down while you travel, however these devices don’t support voice calling – just data.

 Local mobile plans